pericles-project/pet/README.md

 The tool has been entirely created with the PERICLES project http://pericles-project.eu/.

 The tool has not been released at this time, as we are waiting authorisation for its licensing.
 The process is already in act and the tool should be avalaible soon.

+Documentation on getting the tool to work can be found on the wiki: